-Learn how the CouchDB database can help you load and save user data quickly, then use that new-found knowledge to build your own custom voting API using JSON.
+Learn how databases can help you load and save user data quickly, then use that new-found knowledge to build your own custom voting API using JSON.

-Build a CouchDB-based messageboard, that uses sessions, encrypted login credentials, Stencil templates, and Boostrap to let users write and reply to forum posts.
+Build a database-backed messageboard, that uses sessions, encrypted login credentials, templates, and Bootstrap to let users write and reply to forum posts.

 See how easy it is to let users upload files to your server by accepting and resizing images, while also learning how to work with your server's filesystem.

-Stencil is packed with features, and in this technique project we look at conditions, loops, and comments, as well a how to write your own custom filters and tags.
+Template engines are packed with features, and in this technique project we look at conditions, loops, and comments, as well a how to write your own custom tags.